South Beach Diet Review

 The South Beach Diet isn’t a simple booklet of instructions that expects you to go off on your own and try a completely new way of eating all on your own.
 Like many other modern diets, South Beach incorporates meal delivery into their system to help teach you to choose healthy foods that you enjoy.
 You still have to do some of the work, though – not every single meal is made on your behalf.

 South Beach Diet Plan Basics and Rules

-The South Beach Diet occurs in three stages each designed to promote weight loss and maintenance.
+The South Beach Diet meal plan occurs in three stages, each designed to promote weight loss and maintenance.

 Phase 2, the second phase of the South Beach diet, is designed to help you continue to lose weight at a steady rate without hitting that pesky plateau.
-More foods are introduced into this phase, including more meal options you can choose to add to your menu items delivered to your home as well as a wider variety of recipes and dining out food suggestions.
+More foods are introduced into the South Beach Diet menu in this phase, including more meal options you can choose to add to your menu items delivered to your home as well as a wider variety of recipes and dining out food suggestions.